red/web-redlake/content/en/blog/careers/job-2.md

 ## About the Role

 Redlake uses the Red and Red/System languages for most of our work, but you're on the website and we need that too.
 This position requires knowledge of web development, currently Hugo and Vue, and the ability to work with APIs.
 You'll also help manage servers and containers.

-We're a small team creating a self-hosted, cross-platform, cross- compiling toolchain, and building modern tools for developers.
+We're a small team creating a self-hosted, cross-platform, cross-compiling toolchain, and building modern tools for developers.
 Our mission is to fight software complexity.

 ### Requirements